felixlopz/hubrise-test-task/content/apps/deliveroo/faqs/en/find-deliveroo-location-id.md

   description: Instructions on how to find the Deliveroo Location ID for your restaurant to start receiving orders on HubRise.
 ---

+The Location ID is the unique identifier for your Deliveroo store.
+It is also referred to as Branch ID, Admin ID, Tablet ID, or Restaurant ID, depending on the context.

 To find your Deliveroo Location ID, follow these steps.

 ## Option 1